V2003-k/Full-Stack-Generative-and-Agentic-AI/README.md

 ## Contributing

 If you'd like to contribute, open an issue or a pull request.
 I welcome bug reports, feature requests, and improvements.
 When contributing, please follow the repository style and add tests for new functionality.

-## License

-This project is provided under the terms of the MIT License unless another license is specified in the repository.

 ## Contact